elixir-europe/faircookbook-rdmkit/README.md

 ### Automatic updating of the titles in the [mapping file](faircookbook_rdmkit_mapping.yml)

-Titles can change, and since the resources list links towards each other including the title, we've put a system in place to prevent they get out of sync with the actual titles.
-A GitHub Action will weekly check for title changes using information from the sidebars of RDMkit and FAIRCookbook and create a pull request updating the titles in the main YAML file accordingly.
+Over time, page titles can change in both resources.
+We have thus put in place a system to keep displayed titles of linked pages in sync with the original resource.
+A GitHub Action will weekly check for title changes using information from the sidebars of RDMkit and FAIR Cookbook and create a pull request updating the titles in the main YAML file where needed.

 ### Automatic issue creation when new content is added to one of the resources